ZiXian92/CAP_calculator/README.txt

 ********************************************************************************
 			CAP Calculator v1.0 User Guide
+				Author: Qua Zi Xian
 ********************************************************************************

+*Disclaimer: All warnings are listed below, especially for inputs!
+	     Please enter the CORRECT input as indicated and requested by each field.

+* This program requires Java Runtime Environment(JRE) to be installed in order to run.

 * Always make sure usrlist.dat is in the same directory as the program or the program will crash.